 The Articles of Association of the London Metal Exchange is available to download.

-Gay holds a BA in Economics from Bucknell University.
-She is Chair of the Beacon Awards, a Trustee of Wellbeing of Women, serves on Chatham House’s 20th Century Committee and is a member of the US Council on Foreign Relations.
+Gay is Chairman of the London Metal Exchange and also serves on the Boards of Standard Chartered, ConocoPhillips, IHS Markit and HM Treasury.
+She is a Trustee of the Beacon Collaborative and Wellbeing of Women, serves on Chatham House’s 20th Century Committee and is a member of the US Council on Foreign Relations.

 Matthew Chamberlain is the CEO of the London Metal Exchange and a member of the Management Committee of HKEX Group.

 Matthew joined the LME in 2012, having advised HKEX on the acquisition of the LME while at UBS.
 He started his career at Citibank, and holds an MA from Trinity College, Cambridge.